'I Have Never Engaged In Sexual Misconduct,' Moore Says In Statement

 But in an interview with Fox News host Sean Hannity on his radio show Friday afternoon, Moore did not outright deny dating teenagers when he was in his 30s, giving several conflicting answers after being pressed by Hannity.

-When Hannity asked Moore if he had ever dated 16, 17 or 18 year olds, he answered "not generally, no" and added that dating a girl in her late teens "would have been out of my customary behavior."
+When Hannity asked Moore if he had ever dated 16-, 17- or 18-year-olds, he answered "not generally, no" and added that dating a girl in her late teens "would have been out of my customary behavior."

 "I don't remember dating any girl without the permission of her mother," Moore also said.